GrottoPress/bill/docs/05-INVOICE.md

    class Invoices::New < BrowserAction
      # ...

+     # Use `Bill::DirectReceipts::New` instead if invoices
+     # are paid for on the spot.
      include Bill::Invoices::New

      get "/invoices/new" do
+       # Use `CreateDirectReceipt` instead if invoices
+       # are paid for on the spot.
        operation = CreateInvoice.new(
          # Uncomment after setting up invoice items
          #line_items: Array(Hash(String, String)).new